visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

 The SRE issue shall be closed when the associated inquiry is :ref:`resolved <sre_response_vs_resolution>`.
-Or, it will be closed and labeled ``wontfix`` when 21 days pass in which when the user ceases to engage in any ongoing conversation VisIt_ developers require to reach resolution.
+Or, it will be closed and labeled ``wontfix`` after 21 days pass since the user last engaged in any conversation with VisIt developers to reach a resolution.

 Upon receiving a *new* inquiry on the ``visit-users`` email list, telephone hotline call, or walk-in (with the exception of walk-ins involving classified information),